Brett-Tanner/Journal/2023/Dec_23.md

 ##### Views

-- [x] Refactor navbar to use HAML/partials for different roles
-- [x] Refactor User#index/partial to HAML
-- [x] Remove school column from child index rows, it's never necessary now
-- [x] Refactor Child#index/partial to HAML
 - [x] Move event partials to top of child profile
-  - [x] Refactor customer show page to HAML and move the event up a bit
   - [] Check this next time, and shorten lines
 - [] Extract school selection nav into its own partial
 - [] Extract conditonal info display into its own partial